zybeon/RustOxideAutoUpdater/README.md

 ```

 ## Usage
-Best if used in a cron job every 1-10 minutes.
-This replaces the need call the monitor command in lgsm if used this way.
+Best if used in a cron job every 5-10 minutes.
+This replaces the need to call the monitor command in lgsm if used this way.
+If set less than 5 min it may not complete an update before the next call to the script happens (untested fallout).
+If needed a check could be made to see if an update is pending and exit the script

 Example cron
 ```
 */5 * * * * bash /opt/RustOxideAutoUpdater/updatecheck.sh